papr8ka/-lwjgl-basics-wiki/ShaderLesson1.md

 For convenience, we use the [Util](https://github.com/mattdesl/lwjgl-basics/blob/master/test/mdesl/test/Util.java) class to read our text files.
 We then create our shader program and specify the attribute locations with the third parameter.
 This tells ShaderProgram how the attributes will be laid out; since SpriteBatch expects them to be in a specific order (i.e. Position is expected at index 0).

 Then, we create our SpriteBatch using our custom shader.
+Now we can render our